kromerh/paulisasnake/README.md

 # paulisasnake

-RPi3 temperature and humidity sensor
+RPi3 temperature and humidity sensor.

+For explanation and documentation of the project, see https://heikokromer.com/index.php/2020/01/05/dashboard-paulisasnake/

 ## bluetooth on RPi3
 https://tutorials-raspberrypi.de/raspberry-pi-3-wlan-einrichten-bluetooth/